Project Manager: Egle Juospaityte (firstname.lastname@example.org)

 College: London College of Communication

-Pharma-Factory is a four-year interdisciplinary research project involving nine academic partners and five small and medium-sized enterprises (SMEs) from across Europe.
+Pharma-Factory is a 4 year interdisciplinary research project involving nine academic partners and five small and medium-sized enterprises (SMEs) from across Europe.
 The central aim of the project is for the SMEs to explore the development of commercially viable products through Plant Molecular Farming (PMF), for the manufacture of high value products for medical and veterinary use from plant biotechnology.
 Concurrently to this work, a comprehensive programme of novel and creative public engagement activities, using co-design and other creative methods will be applied to better understand resistances and increase the acceptance of these products.

 Advances in Genetically Modified technology in Europe have struggled to gain public acceptance since the commercialisation of GM food two decades ago.
 This reluctance by the public towards GM foods has influenced regulations and limited commercialisation of all GM technologies, including those involved in high-value pharmaceuticals.